Subproduct systems and Cartesian systems; new results on factorial languages and their relations with other areas: Cartesian systems and word systems

 \section{Cartesian systems and word systems}

 \it{Cartesian systems} are the analogue of subproduct systems, where we replace Hilbert spaces $H_n$ with sets $X_n$ and tensor products with set products (Definition~\ref{CSdefi}). \it{Word systems} are Cartesian systems in standard form (Theorem~\ref{WS=CSSFthm}).
 We also will see (Corollary~\ref{CSisoWScor}), in analogy with Theorem~\ref{SPS->standthm}, that every Cartesian system is isomorphic to a word system.
-But in the first place, we show our main result Theorem~\ref{sec:cart-syst-word:main-theorem}: The dimension problem for finite-dimensional subproduct systems is equivalent to the cardinality problem for word systems over finite alphabets.
+But in the first place, we discuss the crucial Theorem~\ref{sec:cart-syst-word:main-theorem}: The dimension problem for finite-dimensional subproduct systems is equivalent to the cardinality problem for word systems over finite alphabets.

-\begin{definition} A Cartesian system (over $\bS$) is a family $X^\btimes=\bfam{X_t}_{t\in\bS}$ of sets $X_t$ with $X_0=\gklammer{\Lambda}$ a one point set and with injections \beqn{ i_{s,t} \colon X_{s+t} ~\longrightarrow~ X_s\times X_t }\eeqn such that the following analogues of Diagrams \eqref{D1} and \eqref{D2} commute.
+\begin{definition} A Cartesian system (over $\bS$) is a family $X^\btimes=\bfam{X_t}_{t\in\bS}$ of sets $X_t$ with $X_0=\gklammer{\Lambda}$, a one point set, and with injections \beqn{ i_{s,t} \colon X_{s+t} ~\longrightarrow~ X_s\times X_t }\eeqn such that the following analogues of Diagrams \eqref{D1} and \eqref{D2} commute.

 A family $Y^\btimes=\bfam{Y_t}_{t\in\bS}$ of subsets $Y_t\subset X_t$ is a Cartesian subsystem of $X^\btimes$ if $i_{s,t}(Y_{s+t})\subset Y_s\times Y_t$, where, as customary, we identify $Y_s\times Y_t\subset X_s\times X_t$. \end{definition}